mary-cybersec/find-files-with-linux/README.md

 ## Screenshots

-All screenshots are available in the full lab report attached.
+All screenshots are available in the full lab report attached below.

 ## Full Lab Report